Perth-Artifactory/training/lasers/training_checklist.md

 * Where to find speeds / sample cards
 * Unjoined/broken lines
 * Design placement (Absolute v relative)
+* How to download files to the laser
+* Accurate and innacurate time estimates
 </details>

 * **Turn the laser on at the wall**